 - Don't get sidetracked: One of the biggest pitfalls we see when it comes to needing to readjust a marketing plan or pivot is getting sidetracked by new projects, tasks, and strategies that do not relate to the organizational goals.
 Do not continue doing something that will eat up your time and energy when it doesn't relate back to the organizational goals, make sure the new strategy fits within the goal tracker and is somehow generating the right kind of demand.
 You have to hold yourself, and your team, accountable to the vision, values, and focus areas.
 If the new strategy or idea doesn't fall in line, put it in a Disney drawer – don't forget about it, but don't adjust the overall plan if it doesn't make sense for the overall company.

 If you’d like to give it a try, click here to download our free Marketing Plan Pivot Template.
 The first tab includes all the instructions you’ll need to quickly create your new, 3-6 month, "pivoted" marketing plan to address (these unprecedented, surreal, uncharted, and challenging times) your new reality.

 If you’re looking for a little more help or just don’t have the time and resources to do this all on your own, give us a shout.
-We have a proven process for creating a tactical, agile marketing plan for the next 12 months that directly aligns with your mission, vision, values and overall company goals.
-Over the course of 30 days, and using only virtual meetings, we’ll deliver your new plan and give you the know-how to complete a strategic and tactical marketing plan for the next years to come.
+We have a proven process for creating a tactical, agile marketing plan for the next 12 months that directly aligns with your mission, vision, values, and overall company goals.
+Over the course of 30 days, we’ll deliver your new plan and give you the know-how to complete a strategic and tactical marketing plan for the next years to come.